w3f/PSPs/psp-uri.md

 (using `polkadot` as the schema)

 - Polkadot DOT: `polkadot://polkadot/balances`
-- The Default Inatnace Balances token on parachain 1: `polkadot://1@polkadot/srml-balances`
+- The Default instance Balances token on parachain 1: `polkadot://1@polkadot/srml-balances`
 - The Instance2 Balances token on parachain 2: `polkadot://2@polkadot/balances.2`
-- Generic Asset Asset ID 5 token on a indenpent chain: `polkadot://chain-name/srml-generic-asset/5`
+- Generic Asset Asset ID 5 token on a independent chain: `polkadot://chain-name/srml-generic-asset/5`
 - The smart contract module on parachain 3 on Kusama: `polkadot://3@kusama/srml-contracts`
 - A NFT with ID of  `UniqueWeapon001` with provided by a smart contract with address of `0x1234abcd` on a Instance2 contracts module on parachain 4 on Kusama: `polkadot://4@kusama/srml-contracts.2/0x1234abcd/UniqueWeapon001`
 - The balances of user `0x1111aaaa` of a ERC20-like token contract with address of `0x2222bbbb` on a smart contract chain: `polkadot://smart-contract-chain-name/srml-contracts/0x2222bbbb/0x1111aaaa`